Intercontinental Church Society: Prior to the First World War

-On 1 May 1861 Archibald Campbell Tait, the Bishop of London, and Bishop Sumner of Winchester proposed and seconded a motion to adopt a new title for the Society: the Colonial and Continental Church Society.
+On 1 May 1861 Archibald Campbell Tait, the bishop of London, and Bishop Sumner of Winchester proposed and seconded a motion to adopt a new title for the Society: the Colonial and Continental Church Society.
 The aim was to reflect more accurately the twin spheres of its work.
 During this period it became the pioneer of popular education in Canada, developed subsidiary missions and established theological education there, and missions to the Eskimo.
 It supported expansion into the Canadian Far West which led to a new departure following Archbishop Matheson's (Rupert's Land) speech to the Society's AGM in 1905, 'Fancy what it would mean for the future of the Church if the Church could be established concurrently with incoming settlement...to plant the Church and sustain it for a few years, and it will soon sustain itself.'
 Now the Church's missionaries were to accompany the tide of settlers rather than follow them.
-In the early years of the 20th century there was a vastly increased immigration into the NW Territories where a large 'colony' of British subjects was being organized for settling in a district of Saskatchewan, and George Exton Lloyd (a deputation Secretary of the Society) volunteered to accompany it.
+In the early years of the 20th century, there was a vastly increased immigration into the NW Territories where a large 'colony' of British subjects was being organized for settling in a district of Saskatchewan, and George Exton Lloyd (a deputation Secretary of the Society) volunteered to accompany it.
 It was called the 'Britannia' Colony.
 It settled an area larger than Yorkshire with 22 townships of 36 square miles each - initially of 157,000 rising to 404,000 people.
 In 1906 he returned to England, appealed for, and took out, 60 ordination candidates (the 'Saskatchewan 60').
 Lloyd originated other ideas: Sunday School by Post and a Church Workers' Hostel (to train women for Church work).
 By 1913 some 200 clergy and lay workers had gone out to western Canada.

-Meanwhile, work continued in the W Indies, India, S Africa and Australia and New Zealand (dioceses of Waiapu, Auckland and Wellington).
+Meanwhile, work continued in the W Indies, India, South Africa and Australia and New Zealand (dioceses of Waiapu, Auckland and Wellington).